Fish Safety Considerations

 Parasites

-Wild fish are infected with a large variety of parasites which can infect a person that likes to eat raw or lightly preserved fish such as sashimi, sushi, ceviche, and gravlax (salted salmon).
-Parasites can attach themselves to fish body, penetrate its flesh or settle down in the gills or the liver.
+Wild fish are infected with a large variety of parasites, which can infect a person who likes to eat raw or lightly preserved fish such as sashimi, sushi, ceviche, and gravlax (salted salmon).
+Parasites can attach themselves to the fish body, penetrate its flesh, or settle down in the gills or the liver.
 They are not a health concern in thoroughly cooked fish.
 Raw fish should be frozen to an internal temperature of -20°C (-4°F) for at least 7 days to kill parasites.
 It is important to be aware that most home freezers are not cold enough to kill parasites.

 Cooking Fish